G4ne/Personal_Work/roblox_tools/README.md

 All scripts in this folder REQUIRE the ro_functions directory to exist in the same directory as the script.

 All output is placed inside a folder named "output_files" which is created when you first run any of these scripts.
-You probably shouldn't move this folder or change its contents as some scripts (the upcoming Alt_check file) rely on one or more output files to function.
+You probably shouldn't move this folder or change its contents as some scripts rely on one or more output files to function.